Documentation Syntax

 Version number .{data-version:2.4.10}

-Classes should be written before the related line:
+Classes should be written before the line they apply to:

 Table of Contents